 - All exam materials must be returned to the exam distribution center within five minutes of the end of the designated period.

-- Exams are not proctored.
-Any problems including honor code violations within an exam room should be reported to the registrar.
+- All exams are proctored.
+Any problems, including honor code violations within an exam room, should be reported to the registrar.

 The "Quiet Period"